 When data quality is in place, you can easily avoid troubles by following a structured approach.
 A good way to is start by defining the touch points and data integration routes you want to support.

 Salesforce – Microsoft Dynamics integration best practices

-Payment History: Basically, all customer ledger entries (transactions) can be transferred from your Dynamics ERP to Salesforce, and will be visible as payment history under the customer.
-Again, having this data available inside Salesforce will enable you to create valuable reports around the total sales and payment history.
+- Sync payment history: All your customer ledger entries can be transferred from Microsoft Dynamics ERP to Salesforce.
+This information is then displayed as payment history under the customer.
+This can enable you to create valuable reports around the total sales and payment history.

-Integrating Salesforce and Microsoft Dynamics ERP will help you get the full value of the two systems by ensuring user adoption.
-The above 7 steps cover the most common integration scenarios and will get you off to a good start, whether you decided to take all 7 steps at once or in phases.
-Based on best practices and experience from many integration projects, we have created standard, pre-configured data integration setups that can allow you to setup to jumpstart your Salesforce – Microsoft Dynamics integration project.
-Feel free to get in touch with me to hear more, or simply download our e-books.
+Integrating your CRM and ERP will help you get the full value of the two systems by ensuring higher user adoption.
+The above 7 steps cover the most common integration scenarios.
+They will get you off to a good start, whether you implement them all at once or in several waves.

 About the author

 With over 25 years’ experience in strategically propelling businesses forward, Henning is considered a business development entrepreneur with a passion for transforming businesses, sales and marketing operations through out-of-the-box thinking, concepts building and process automation to improve overall performance and scalability.